invariantlabs-ai/invariant-gateway/README.md

 > **Note:** Do not include the curly braces `{}`.

-The Invariant Proxy extracts the `invariant-auth` field from the API key and correctly forwards it to Invariant Explorer while sending the actual API key to OpenAI or Anthropic.
+The Invariant Gateway extracts the `invariant-auth` field from the API key and correctly forwards it to Invariant Explorer while sending the actual API key to OpenAI or Anthropic.

 ---